-In the event of a Risk Appetite Alert the Head of Risk & Compliance and the relevant business area shall take the appropriate immediate steps to return the company to risk appetite.
-The Head of Risk & Compliance shall consider engaging the company's Incident and Error Management Policy.
-The Head of Risk & Compliance must inform the Risk Committee and any other relevant internal stakeholder without undue delay.
+In the event of a Risk Appetite Alert the Director of Risk & Compliance and the relevant business area shall take the appropriate immediate steps to return the company to risk appetite.
+The Director of Risk & Compliance shall consider engaging the company's Incident and Error Management Policy.
+The Director of Risk & Compliance must inform the Risk Committee and any other relevant internal stakeholder without undue delay.
 The Risk Committee shall agree on necessary steps to restore appetite and consider further escalation to the Board.
 In any case, the Risk Appetite Alert is noted at the next Board meeting.
 Reporting continues until risk appetite is restored, at a reporting frequency and level of detail to be determined by the Risk Committee.
+Should the alert not be addressed within two quarters (or earlier if deemed necessary by the Director of Risk & Compliance) the relevant business area owner shall attend a Risk Committee meeting to discuss the issue and how it will be resolved.